NeonWizard/chatzy.js/README.md

 client.login(process.env.EMAIL, process.env.PASSWORD).catch(console.error)
 ```

+## Who did this 😂 🔥 😳
+This project has been solo so far, though pull requests are appreciated!
+Documentation is slowly in progress.
+If you have any questions or suggestions, you can find me on discord at Spooky#1010

+## Documentation
+Read the [docs](docs/analysis.md) for installation and usage information.

 ## Contributing
 In lieu of a formal style guide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code.